Wenceslaus I, Duke of Cieszyn: Life

 On 29 November 1442, Wenceslaus finally succumbed to the pressure of his brothers and agreed to the division of their lands.
 However, the newly created Duchies were unequal, because Wenceslaus retained in their hands most of the territories, giving to his brothers only half of both Głogów and Ścinawa (who were seriously in debt) and some parts of Cieszyn, and also retained the full authority over Bytom and Siewierz.

 These actions, however, didn't resolve the financial difficulties of Wenceslaus.
-For this reason, on 24 December 1443 he sold the Duchy of Siewierz to Zbigniew Oleśnicki, Bishop of Kraków (and from them that land wasn't treated as part of Silesia).
-This step only provide liquidity to Wenceslaus for a while.
+For this reason, on 24 December 1443, he sold the Duchy of Siewierz to Zbigniew Oleśnicki, Bishop of Kraków (and from them, that land wasn't treated as part of Silesia).
+This step only provides liquidity to Wenceslaus for a while.
 The sale of Siewierz caused a long-lasting dispute between Wenceslaus and Duke Bolko V of Głogów, who didn't accept the transaction.
-Ultimately, the conflict was ended by 1 July 1457 when Wenceslaus entered into an agreement with Poland.
+Ultimately, the conflict was ended by 1 July 1457 when Wenceslaus agreed with Poland.

 In 1452 he swapped Bytom for Bielsko with his brother Bolesław II.
 After Bolesław II's death later in that year, Wenceslaus took the guardianship of his children.
 This enabled him to re-acquire Bytom.
-In 1459, Wenceslaus sold Bytom to Duke Konrad IX of Oleśnica by the amount of 1,700 fines.
+In 1459, Wenceslaus sold Bytom to Duke Konrad IX of Oleśnica in the amount of 1,700 fines.

 During the 1460s, the political activity of Wenceslaus was significantly limited.
 In 1468, the childless Duke abdicated in favor of his nephew Casimir II the rule over Cieszyn (although the real power was held by Wenceslaus's brother Przemysław II).

-In 1471 Wenceslaus obtained the sole authority over Bielsko, after supported the candidacy of Władysław II as King of Bohemia.
+In 1471 Wenceslaus obtained the sole authority over Bielsko, after supporting the candidacy of Władysław II as King of Bohemia.